-New Course CS 285 SEMINAR IN ARTIFICIAL INTELLIGENCE: (ARTIFICIAL) NEURAL NETWORKS Jaime Dávila perform tasks such as pattern matching, image processing, language understanding, and others.
+New Course CS 285 This course will explore the many SEMINAR IN ARTIFICIAL INTELLIGENCE: (ARTIFICIAL) Jaime Dávila

+Artificial Neural Networks (ANN) are computational devices loosely based on the brain.
+Basic nodes called neurons perform a very simple computation, and complex behavior emerges only after connecting a high number of these neurons to each other.
+ANN have been used to perform tasks such as pattern matching, image processing, language understanding, and others.
 A key property of ANN is their ability to learn from example, without the need for pre-specified high level rules.